SystemsApproach/ops/arch.rst

 Each SD-Core CP controls one or more SD-Core UPs, as specified by 3GPP, the standards organization responsible for 5G.
-Exactly how CP instances (running centrally) are paired with UP instances (running at the edges) is a configuration-time decision, and depends on the degree of isolation the enterprise sites require.
+Exactly how CP instances (running centrally) are paired with UP instances (running at the edges) is a runtime decision, and depends on the degree of isolation the enterprise sites require.
 AMP is responsible for managing all the centralized and edge subsystems (as introduced in the next section).